 Fuel Injection Systems

 Multiport injection systems fire the injectors in groups.
 A four-cylinder engine may fire the #1 and the #3 injectors on the first crankshaft revolution and then fire the #2 and #4 on the second revolution.
-A six-cylinder engine would fire groups of three injectors on the first revolution and then fire the other three on the next revolution.
+A six-cylinder engine would fire three injectors on the first revolution and then fire the other three on the next.
 The fuel charge in some cylinders momentarily sits, but engines rotate so quickly the delay is negligible.
 Due to its design, a problem with one driver will cause a misfire in more than one cylinder.